ProjectAcetone/mkacetone/README.md

 ## Acetone-EFI:

+To build run `mk-efi-img`, the output EFI executable will be in `out/$DEVICE-acetone.efi`

-Mostly compatible with [The Boot Loader Specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/) entries Also supports booting into other bootloaders, specified in BootXXXX Efi variables
+Mostly compatible with [The Boot Loader Specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/) entries.

+Also supports booting into other bootloaders, specified in BootXXXX Efi variables

 ### Build requirements: